 Unfortunately, the internet’s great benefits are followed by increasing cyber risks/cyber threats.
 As recorded, 2021 was a chaotic year full of cyber-attacks on various companies, the government and even personal accounts.
 Cyber threats have constantly been growing significantly since working from home.
-On the positive side, since the increase of cyber-attacks, cyber security has developed further.
-More companies are investing in cyber security software’s and purchasing cyber insurance.
+On the positive side, since the increase in cyber-attacks, cyber security has developed further.
+More companies are investing in cyber security software and purchasing cyber insurance.

 What is Cyber Insurance?

 Cyber Insurance is a policy that should be made mandatory when starting a business.
 It is a crucial insurance to deal with cyber risk and attacks.
-Insurance companies have created cyber insurance to protect your business against material and immaterial cyber risks.
+Insurance companies have created cyber insurance to protect your business against material and immaterial cyber threats.

 Additionally, it is essential to understand that cyber insurance will not prevent cyber-attacks but help the company deal with them and recover.

 Cyber Threats in 2022